hkzlab/PS1_PU22_8MB_mod/README.md

 I tested this on my european SCPH-7502 console, with a PU-22 motherboard in it.
 The board boots fine and all the 8MB are addressable.
 It could work on other models too, but as of now, this is the only tested one.

+### Support

+If you wish to support me in building new hardware and software for old machines, [throw a few euros in my direction via Ko-Fi](https://ko-fi.com/hkzlab) ☕!

 ## Hardware

 The board was designed with [KiCad](https://kicad.org/) EDA.